practice-back-end/lambda/README.md

 }
 ```

-Requires Token to be sent back in the header of the following requests:
+Requires Token to be sent back in the header of the following requests (Hint: use axiosWithAuth):

 - [GET] to `/api/post`: returns the list of quotes.
 - [GET] to `/api/post/getone`: returns a random quote.